-COURSE DESCRIPTION: Concert Choir is for vocalists who wish to participate in the enriching experience of ensemble singing.
-Music of all periods is studied, emphasizing the joy of singing and music exploration.
-Required evening concerts are scheduled three times a year in addition to a graduation performance.
-Quarterly music fundamentals are also required as a supplement to rehearsals.
+COURSE DESCRIPTION: Concert Choir is for vocalists (all voice parts: soprano, alto, tenor and bass) who wish to participate in the enriching experience of ensemble singing.
+Music of all periods is studied, emphasizing the joy of singing and music literacy exploration.
+Required evening concerts are scheduled three times a year in addition to an opportunity to play at graduation.
+Quarterly music lessons are also required as a supplement to rehearsals.
 Participation in the WSMA Solo/ Ensemble Festival is strongly encouraged.
-Field trips are possible.
+Field trips are possible, as well as additional performances within the school and throughout the community.